go-sprout/sprout/docs/roadmap-to-sprout-v1.0.md

 ## Key Objectives

 {% hint style="info" %}
-All objectives are get from feedback, suggestions and personal knowledge.
-You can discuss about the v1.0 directly [in the issue on GitHub](https://github.com/go-sprout/sprout/issues/1).
+All objectives comes from feedback, suggestions and personal knowledge.
+You can discuss the v1.0 directly [in the issue on GitHub](https://github.com/go-sprout/sprout/issues/1).
 {% endhint %}

 ### :white\_check\_mark: Minimize Dependencies - <mark style="color:green;">**DONE**</mark>